 ARCHANGELS - probably the best known of all Angels.
 They carry God’s most important messages to humans.
 They also command God’s ‘armies’ of Angels in the constant battle with the “sons of darkness.”

 ANGELS - the Celestial Beings closest to humans.
 They act as intermediaries between the Almighty and humanity.
 Often called our “Guardian Angels.”

-Angels and atheists: Angels may appear to anyone, regardless of religious backgrounds or beliefs.
+Angels may appear to anyone, regardless of religious backgrounds or beliefs.
 Case in point… in 1985 a Russian space scientist defected and then told what had happened to 6 cosmonauts aboard the Soyuz 7 space station.
 After orbiting the Earth for 155 days, a band of Angels had miraculously appeared outside their spacecraft.
-Leonid Kizim, Vladimir Solevev and Oleg Artkov were working on routine medical experiments when suddenly they were nearly blinded by a brilliant orange light from outside the orbiting laboratory.
+Leonid Kizim, Vladimir Solovov and Oleg Atkov were working on routine medical experiments when suddenly they were nearly blinded by a brilliant orange light from outside the orbiting laboratory.
 It took a few seconds for their eyes to adjust to the astonishing radiance, but then, according to the secret report, they saw “seven giant figures in the form of humans, but with wings and mist-like halos as in the classic depiction of Angels.
 They appeared to be hundreds of feet tall with a wingspan as great as a jetliner.”